markrebec/zuul/README.md

 # Zuul
 Contextual Authorization and Access Control for ActiveRecord and ActionController respectively, along with a few handy extras (like easy to use generators) for Rails.

-#### Zuul is undergoing some changes
-[Wes Gibbs](https://github.com/wgibbs) has been kind enough to transfer maintenance of the gem to myself ([Mark Rebec](https://github.com/markrebec)), and in turn I'm taking some time to update zuul to provide some new features and make everything compatible with the latest versions of ActiveRecord and ActionController.

-The version is being bumped to `0.2.0` and version history is being maintained to allow maintenance and forking of any `0.1.x` versions of the gem.

-I can't thank Wes enough for allowing me to take over zuul, rather than introducing yet-another-competing-access-control-gem for everyone to sort through!

 * [Features](#features)
 * [Getting Started](#getting-started)
 * [Configuration](#configuration)